-Internet Protocol hierarchy contains several classes of IP Addresses to be used efficiently in various situation as per the requirement of hosts per network.
-Broadly, IPv4 Addressing system is divided into 5 classes of IP Addresses.
-All the 5 classes are identified by the first octet of IP Address.
+Internet Protocol hierarchy contains several classes of IP Addresses to be used efficiently in various situations as per the requirement of hosts per network.
+Broadly, the IPv4 Addressing system is divided into five classes of IP Addresses.
+All the five classes are identified by the first octet of IP Address.

-Internet Corporation for Assigned Names and Numbers - responsible for assigning IP addresses.
+Internet Corporation for Assigned Names and Numbers is responsible for assigning IP addresses.

-Number of networks and number of hosts per class can be derived by this formula:
+The number of networks and the number of hosts per class can be derived by this formula −